klieret/RandomFileTree/README.md

 Create a random file and directory tree/structure for testing purposes.

+This is done in an iterative fashion: For every iteration, files and folders are created based on set probabilities in all subfolders of the target folder.

 ## Installation

 `randomfiletree` can be installed with the python package manager: